 Many divorcing couples are unable to communicate constructively.
 A family law attorney can make it easier for you to deal with your soon-to-be ex-spouse and possibly even settle your case instead of going to trial, which should cost you less in the long run and ultimately be less stressful.

 An attorney will advise you about things you should or should not do while your case is pending.
 For example, many divorcees have made inappropriate Facebook posts or Twitter comments that harmed them personally, financially, or both.
 It is usually quite easy for the opposing attorney to find these social media gaffes.
 Remember, judges have significant discretion when deciding on spousal support, child custody, and child support, and you want to be seen in the strongest light possible.

-The Divorce attorneys at Slater & Zurz realize that divorce is a highly complex and emotionally difficult for most people.
+The Cleveland divorce attorneys at Slater & Zurz realize that divorce is a highly complex and emotionally difficult for most people.
 They understand the process and know how important it is to protect your legal interests.